 Starting in June 2018, we expanded our fee paying member base from workers in rural and urban areas to college students.
-Through our "pay one year get two years" promotion program, we expected we would reach a high peak of our short term fee-paying numbers increase during our fiscal year ended March 31, 2019 and accordingly set a relatively high target growth rate for each of our KPIs.
-The actual growth rate exceeded the target vote.
+Through our "pay one year get two years" promotion program, we reached a high peak of our short term fee-paying numbers increase during our fiscal year ended March 31, 2019.